PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 validated before any mutation.
 This remains a semantic graph pattern and does not depend on a model name.

+Pseudo-expanded HardSwish passthrough is another member of `passes/input_passthrough_layout.py`.
+It accepts only the residual `Add → optional Relu6 → Div-or-Mul → Mul(original, branch)` topology with singleton side constants, linear branch consumers, and an inverse terminal transpose.
+Both residual inputs are rewired through lineage-aware helpers.

 ## Dependency boundaries

 Default TFLite conversion and ONNX/TFLite accuracy checking must import neither